 Why go?
 To admire this beloved Czech artist whose talent for curved lines and expressive women helped define the Art Nouveau movement.
 The gift shop is also a great stop for postcard-to-poster-sized souvenirs.

 What is it?
-A multi-century look at Czech life housed inside a Baroque bell tower.
-Exhibits include the daily life of an 18th-century tower warden, the 1945 resistance near the end of WWII, and a holographic re-enactment of spy activities housed here in the 1960s through 1980s.
+A multi-century survey of Czech life housed inside a Baroque bell tower.
+Exhibits span the daily life of an 18th-century tower warden, resistance during the Second World War, and a holographic re-enactment of spy activities that took place here during the Cold War.

 Why go?
-For the combo of interactive history and 360-degree views, both outdoors at the gallery level and from the spy windows of the top floor.
+The interactive history is good.
+But even better are the 360-degree views, both outdoors at the gallery level and from the top-floor spy windows.

 What is it?
-A dark, brooding tribute to the famously strange Czech writer.
-The exhibits are divided into an “Existential Space” focused on the author himself and an “Imaginary Topography” that explores the possible meanings and potential locations in Prague of some unnamed places in his works.
+A dark, brooding tribute to the famously eccentric Czech writer.
+The exhibits are divided into an ‘Existential Space’ on the author himself and an ‘Imaginary Topography’ that explores the possible locations of unnamed places in his works.

 Why go?
 Even if you don’t step foot inside the museum, stop by the courtyard to see David Černy’s infamous sculpture of two men pissing into a pool shaped like the Czech Republic.

 What is it?
-An elegant arrangement of historic and contemporary crafts ranging from glass and porcelain to jewelry, clocks, and toys.
-The permanent collection gets an international boost from exhibiting partners like the Victoria and Albert Museum in London and Germany’s International Museum of Ceramics.
+An elegant display of historic and contemporary crafts ranging from glass and porcelain to jewellery, clocks and toys.
+The permanent collection is often complemented by works from exhibiting partners like the Victoria and Albert Museum in London and Germany’s International Museum of Ceramics.

 What is it?
-A modern look at farming, forestry, fishing, food, and all things outdoors with a collection 100 years in the making – the museum celebrates its centennial anniversary in 2018.
+A modern look at farming, forestry, fishing, food and all things outdoors through a collection more than 100 years in the making – the museum celebrated its centennial anniversary in 2018.

 Why go?
-Agriculture may not have the most exciting reputation, but the interactive, family-friendly activities make this a great choice when traveling with children.
+Agriculture may not have the most exciting reputation, but the interactive, family-friendly exhibits here make this a great choice when travelling with children.